 Using eggs to relocate nesting hens:

-If you’ve ever replaced your nesting boxes or – to your chickens’ horror- dared to moved them, you know that relocating boxes can cause a total uproar among your flock of chickens.
-When I installed my reach-through nesting boxes my chickens threw a fit – clearly protesting by laying eggs on the ground below the boxes, on the narrow ledge above the boxes, and just about about anywhere else that they could find space.
+If you’ve ever replaced your nesting boxes or – to your chickens’ horror- dared to move them, you know that relocating boxes can cause a total uproar among your flock of chickens.
+When I installed my reach-through nesting boxes my chickens threw a fit – clearly protesting by laying eggs on the ground below the boxes, on the narrow ledge above the boxes, and just about anywhere else that they could find space.
 I decided to give the wooden eggs a try, and the next day, as if by magic, all of my eggs were in the new nesting boxes!

 The only thing I don’t like about the wood decoy eggs is that they were really difficult to clean.
 As they stayed in my coop year-round, inevitably they got gross and eventually exposed to poop, which seemed to impregnate into the wood.

 You’ll need to have a way to clean your eggs.
 Ceramic eggs can go in the dishwasher once visible debris is removed.
 But other fake eggs will need manually washed.
 I’ve found the same egg-cleaning towelettes I use on soiled eggs work great for cleaning most smooth-surface fake eggs.